China crisis16 February 2017

 This month, Anderson digs deeper into specific export markets.
 While Chinese manufacturers have seen some notable successes, and have undeniably begun to build a long-term presence in some markets, on a country-by-country basis, many of their biggest successes have been tied to specific factors.

 This is not entirely unusual or unique to Chinese manufacturers.
 For a few years, for example, crane sales managers around the world turned their attention to Australia and the mining countries of South America as mineral prices soared.
 All turned away as fast as they could when the mining industry slowed again.
 What is exceptional is the extent to which their sales are driven by central government investment and diplomacy.
 Often, big crane sales will come on the back of a loan guarantee or overseas development programme, or will follow a Chinese contractor to a major project.

 In an increasingly unstable political environment and with the world economy still stumbling through a slough, the ability of the Chinese Government to stimulate local demand or craft mutually beneficial overseas investment and trade deals will be limited.

-In January, Alibaba founder Jack Ma hit back at those in the US who believe that it is Chinese policies that get in the way of the US being great again, telling the World Economic Forum in Davos that the US had wasted $14.2 billion on foreign wars, while China had invested in its own people and infrastructure.
+In January, Alibaba founder Jack Ma hit back at those in the US who believe that it is Chinese policies that get in the way of the US being great again, telling the World Economic Forum in Davos that the US had wasted $14.2 trillion on foreign wars, while China had invested in its own people and infrastructure.

 Chinese leaders, in industry and in politics, still have a lot of work to do to ensure that they listen to customers and to lower-level employees, using that feedback to build better products.
 But they would do well to stick to the investment and trade policies Ma highlights, ignoring clownish provocations and toddler tantrums.
 Faced with a rival that looks increasingly to isolationism and hard power, China should concentrate on globalisation and soft power.